 On those latter two issues however they had arguments against the notion that those things were treated differently before the Flood.
 I forget what the argument on Capital punishment was.
 But for the eating meat they basically felt the allusions to Animal Sacrifice in the Pre-Flood world implied eating Meat.
 And I think there was an appeal to the heretical Book of Enoch.
 I was and still am unconvinced of those arguments, but at least they made fairly Biblically based arguments.

-On the Incest issue however they just cited the common argument from the Young Earth Creationists, that the supposed Genetic Risks from Inbreeding simply weren't a factor many generations after the Flood.
+On the Incest issue however they just cited the common argument from my fellow Young Earth Creationists, that the supposed Genetic Risks from Inbreeding simply weren't a factor till many generations after the Flood.
 And while I'm as inclined as ever to agree with that argument scientifically.
 It's not a directly Biblical argument.

 I've done a post on why Amnon's Sin was mainly Rape, and the incestuous part was incidental.
 And I even then talked about how what Tamar says in II Samuel 13:12-13 seemingly ignores that marrying your Sister is supposed to be illegal.
 Now I am iffy on building doctrine on something a girl says to ward off unwanted advances.
 But it is still there in the text that theatrically David might have let Amnon marry Tamar if he simply asked.
 It kinda parallels an aspect of what God via Nathan says to David when exposing his Sins against Uriah The Hittite.